-Vas Cath for Dialysis is a large bore central venous catheter placed in the Jugular Vein or Femoral Vein and used for Dialysis to address Kidney Disease and Renal Failure.
+Vas Cath for Dialysis is a Large Bore Central Venous Catheter Line placed in the Jugular Vein or Femoral Vein and used for Dialysis to address Kidney Disease and Renal Failure.
 Vas Cath is a temporary dialysis catheter which can typically be used for up to 30 to 45 days.
 Vas Cath provides a temporary alternative to Arteriovenous fistula (AV Fistula) and Arteriovenous graft (AV Graft) for dialysis access and treatment and this page further describes its use.

-Vas Cath Insertion at the Bedside can be advantageous.
+Vas Cath Placement at the Bedside is performed by Vascular Wellness, unlike virtually all other nursing companies, and can be advantageous.
 While Vas Cath Lines can be placed in the interventional radiology department by hospital clinicians, placement of these Lines at the Bedside by Vascular Access Clinicians can prove valuable.
-Vas Cath insertion and placement at the bedside can be beneficial for many of the same reasons other Central Venous Lines at the bedside can be preferable including more effective infection control, decreased transportation time and expense, easier coordination of treatment, less patient disruption, decreased length of stay for the patient, and improved efficiency and use of resources such as facilities, equipment, supplies and medical specialists.
-Since Vas Cath Lines serve the important purpose of the Kidney function, speed is critical especially in the case of suspected Temporary Renal Failure where Kidney preservation and restoration is feasible and desirable.
-Vascular Access clinicians who can provide Vas Cath placement at the bedside along with ECG Tip Confirmation, and then read a confirmation X-Ray to further confirm tip placement, can clear the Vas Cath Line for usage often much quicker than other options.
-Further, by using ECG Tip Confirmation with X-Ray versus traditional X-Ray Clearance, the patient, who is already experiencing Renal Failure, is not required to digest fluoro dye for the fluoroscopy, which puts additional strain on the already compromised kidney.
-Contrast Dye Neuropathy (CIN) rates are high in the renal population and using the bedside dye-free approach and ultrasound eliminates this risk.
-Vas Cath or Temporary Dialysis Catheters at the Bedside serve the important purpose of providing immediate care without disrupting future care options enabling the patient’s care plan to be carefully developed.
+Vas Cath insertion and placement at the bedside can be beneficial for many of the same reasons other Central Venous Lines at the bedside can be preferable including more effective infection control, decreased transportation time and expense, easier coordination of treatment, less patient disruption, decreased length of stay for the patient, and improved efficiency and use of resources such as facilities, equipment, supplies, and medical specialists.
+Since Vas Cath Lines serve the important purpose of Kidney function, speed is critical, especially in the case of suspected Temporary Renal Failure where Kidney preservation and restoration are feasible and desirable.
+Vascular Access clinicians who can provide Vas Cath placement at the bedside and then read a confirmation X-Ray to confirm tip placement can clear the Vas Cath Line for usage often much quicker than other options.
+Vas Cath or Temporary Dialysis Catheters at the Bedside serve the important purpose of providing immediate care while reducing the risks of intra-facility transport and without disrupting future care options enabling the patient’s care plan to be carefully developed.

 Vascular Wellness placing a Vas Cath Central Venous Line to be used for Temporary Dialysis